shafinmurani/shafinmurani/README.md

 I am a student by day, developer by night.
 I've always had a knack for building and breaking stuff I believe that is one of the reasons why I am enthusiastic about coding and cyber security

-* 🌍  I'm based in India
+* 🌍  I'm based in Gujarat, India
 * 🖥️  See my portfolio at [shafinmurani.github.io](http://shafinmurani.github.io)
 * ✉️  You can contact me at [shafinmurani9@gmail.com](mailto:shafinmurani9@gmail.com)
 * 🧠  I'm learning Flutter